 This course provides an overview of theoretical and applied aspects of mental health intervention.
 Topics include a review of the major theories and methods of psychotherapy, basic clinical skills (e.g., questioning, listening, empathy), the client-therapist relationship, multicultural competence, and professional ethics.
 Students will engage in experiential activities and personal reflection.
-CL: PSYC 300B; STAFF
+Prereq: PSYC 207 or prior or concurrent enrollment in PSYC 277; CL: PSYC 300B; STAFF